Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 But, as the rod is moving with velocity νx relative to frame A in our scenario: Should we not expect a length contraction effect for the rod-length in B, i.e. a value Δxrod,B < L?

 This is an important point, which deserves some discussion.
-Any length measurement process is defined such that we should perform measurements at different spatial positions, but at the very same point in time in a chosen frame of reference (here at some tB in B).
+Any length measurement process is defined such that we should perform coordinate measurements at different spatial positions, but at the very same point in time in a chosen frame of reference (here at some tB in B).
 The time value must be taken, of course, from synchronized clocks at the positions in question.
 So, length measurements in x-direction must be based on coordinates of two events with different xB-coordinates, but with one and the same time coordinate tB.

 However, our events E1 and E2, which occur at the same time tA = 0 in frame A, transform into two non-simultaneous events occurring at different times in frame B!
 Something analogous holds for E3 and E4.

-Remember a basic consequence of the STR: What happens at the same time in one frame, does not necessarily happen at the same time in another frame.
+Remember a basic consequence of the STR: What happens at the same time in one reference frame, does not necessarily happen at the same time in another frame.
 This is exactly what we find here:

 • B: The rod’s left edge passes the geometrical point (xB, yB) = (0, 0)B at tB = 0 .

-• B: The rod’s right end passes (γxL, 0)B at a later point in time tB = γx • νx /c2 • L > 0 .
+• B: The rod’s right end passes (γxL, 0)B at a later time tB = γx • νx /c2 • L > 0 .

-And something analogous is true for E3, E4.
+Again, something analogous is true for E3, E4.
 The difference in time is in both cases:

 \[ \pmb{\operatorname{B:}} \quad \Delta t_{E2,E1}|_B \,=\, \Delta t_{E4,E3}|_B \,=\, \gamma_x \, {\nu_x \over c^2 } \, L \,. \]